MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-05-Tutorial-3D-step5.md

                 contactgroup.empty();
             }
 ```
+> Note: see tutorial step 20 to see what is wrong with this code.

 The first line will test for collisions of all the geoms in the space.
 For any pair of potential colliding geoms, the callback function is called.
 The callback function will check if the shapes are indeed colliding and if so create a contact joint for each contact between the two geoms.
 The second line will advance all the rigid bodies for one time step, applying all the velocities, forces and torques to calculate their new position, orientation and velocities.
 ODE works best with a fixed time step, so we don't use deltaTime here.
 We will need to copy the new positions and orientations to the game objects before rendering.